ThreeSixtyGiving/standard/documentation/reference.md

    Data in JSON format is ideal for direct use by developers building visualisations and web apps.
 The JSON should conform to the [360Giving JSON Schema](360giving-json-schemas).
 Anyone automating the publication of their data from their internal databases or via an API may favour this format.
 The column titles used in spreadsheet representations of data are derived directly from the [360Giving JSON Schema](360giving-json-schemas).

-The [360Giving Data Quality Tool](https://dataquality.threesixtygiving.org/) can be used to convert data between these formats, providing structured data for developers, and spreadsheet simplicity if you want to browse, sort and filter data on your desktop.
+You can use the [360Giving Data Quality Tool](https://dataquality.threesixtygiving.org/) to convert data between these formats, providing structured data for developers, and spreadsheet simplicity if you want to browse, sort and filter data on your desktop.

 ## Spreadsheet format